Is your asthma under control? Take the Asthma Control Test here to find out.

 Asthma during pregnancy

-The most important advice for a pregnant woman is not to smoke, and this is even more important if there is a family history of asthma.
-Around one third of women find their asthma improves in pregnancy, one third stay the same and one third find their asthma gets worse.
-If your asthma gets worse you may need to increase your medication and revise your Asthma Action Plan with your doctor.
+If your asthma gets worse, you may need to increase your medication and revise your asthma action plan with your healthcare practitioner.
 You will also need to discuss your plans for the delivery of your baby.
-If your asthma is severe the delivery may be best handled in a hospital environment in order to access appropriate support if required.
+If your asthma is severe, the delivery may be best handled in a hospital environment in order to access appropriate support if required.
 During labour and delivery you have the same choice of pain medication as any woman.
-If you do happen to have an asthma attack at this time, treat it as you would normally.
+If you do have an asthma attack or flare-up during pregnancy, treat it as you would normally.

 Breastfeeding